kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ##### Create entity

-In this step, we will define a JPA entity that will be used to represent customers.
-We create the following class:
+In this step, we will define a JPA entity that will be used to represent the customers.
+We will create the following class:

 ```bash
 @Entity(name = "customer")